resurgentech/bitflux_patch/README.md

 - **push.sh** - `./scripts/docker/push.sh` uploads docker images, if docker is configured to push to the repo.
 Can't remember how that is done.

-### ansible
-Installer helpers for installing prereqs and packages for installing bitflux.  mostly for testing with vagrant initiated vms but could be used for general installation.

 ### vagrant
 Contains config and scripts to make and config vms.